 - Rania Atef, artist (Cairo), responded with “Bad Mother”, a card game that critically–and sarcastically–scrutinizes the societal gaze for maternal love and the domestic performance of mothers as well as the criterion of a ‘Good Mother’.

 - Petra Mrša, artist/photographer (Berlin), responded with “Shivering Throats, Breaking Walls”, as she plays with alternative notions of intimacy and encounter, ideas of presence and absence, and unconventional modes of communication and exchange.

 - Raúl Hott, artist/architect (Santiago), responds with “Total Body”, an invitation to understand radiance, experience new ways of relating to affect, affection, and to interact with all living beings, and reconnect with our planet.

-- Philip Ullrich, artist (Bern), responded with “Take That Loving Grace”, a game where two players try to win the game ‘Nim’ – one by following computer-generated moves in the role of the ‘machine’, the other on their own as the ‘human’.
+- Philip Ullrich, artist (Zurich/Bern), responded with “Take That Loving Grace”, a game where two players try to win the game ‘Nim’ – one by following computer-generated moves in the role of the ‘machine’, the other on their own as the ‘human’.

 We will be exploring and testing all games and exercises.
 Along the way, we could possibly discover a missing tenth position that is not yet included in the current nine proposals.
 Hence, we want to make room for this said 10th position.

 Engy Mohsen, is an artist, architect and designer based in Cairo.
 While spatial design remains at the core of her interdisciplinary practice, she explores the notions of ‘participation’ and ‘collectivity’ by hosting formats of meetings that invite non-artists and artists to think about how spaces can be organized to include the ‘other’.
 Engy Mohsen is 1/5 of the artist group K-oh-llective.